bensheldon/good_job/README.md

 Start it with `bundle exec good_job start`.
 The example creates three schedulers with one reactor thread each and capacities of 50, 10, and 25 jobs.
 GoodJob also uses utility threads.

-Queue counts override `fibers`, which overrides `max_threads`. `max_threads` does not limit fiber concurrency.

-For `fibers`, configuration options override Rails config, which overrides `GOOD_JOB_FIBERS`.
-Disabling values take precedence; `nil` uses the next source.
-Strings ignore surrounding whitespace and boolean case.
-Negative counts, floats, and unrecognized values raise configuration errors.
+Like `max_threads`, `fibers` is the default count per pool, and a count in `queues` overrides it.
+Fiber pools do not use `max_threads`.

-#### Invalid configuration
+#### Unmet requirements

-An external worker (`good_job start`) raises an error.
+When a requirement above is not met, an external worker (`good_job start`) raises an error.
 In-process execution logs the error and falls back to threads, capping each queue at `max_threads` while keeping smaller counts such as `serial:1`.
 The locking strategy and Rails isolation level remain as configured.

 The development harness enables reloading by default, so requesting fibers uses this fallback.